-Wynyard and the villages around Stockton
+Wynyard and Stockton’s villages

 West of Wynyard, the countryside features attractive rural villages like Bishopton and Redmarshall.
 Here, as at Wynyard, we are outside the former Durham coalfield that lies beyond Sedgefield to the north, so there are no former pit villages in this landscape which forms part of the low-lying countryside of the Tees vale.
 Most of the villages here are tiny rural communities, often with views of the Cleveland hills to the south east.

 Wynyard lies in a wooded parkland setting and its name, which surprisingly means ‘vineyard’ goes back to Anglo-Saxon times.
 This was seemingly an era of milder climates as vineyards were not unknown in northern England in the medieval period.
 Of the vineyard at Wynyard we know nothing, other than the clue to its existence in its historic name.

 Early owners of the manor of Wynyard in medieval times included Sir Hugh Capel, who owned Wynyard in the reign of Edward I. Later owners in the medieval period included the Lisles and Langtons and by the 1500s the Claxtons.